aapen/aapen/README.md

 ## Board support

-Currently supports Raspberry Pi 1a+ only.
+Currently supports Raspberry Pi 3b only.

 ## Build and run instructions

+### One-time host setup for cross-compilation

+Install [Crosstool-NG](https://crosstool-ng.github.io/docs/) on your host.

+Use it to build a toolchain for `aarch64-unknown-linux-gnu`:

+    $ ct-ng aarch64-unknown-linux-gnu

+Then add the resulting toolchain bin directory to your PATH:

+    $ PATH=~/x-tool/aarch64-unknown-linux-gnu/bin:$PATH

+### One-time project setup for firmware

+Get the firmware binaries from https://github.com/raspberrypi/firmware

+    $ ./scripts/fetch_firmware.sh

+### Building Forth

-If you are building on the RPi, just type:
+If you're cross-compiling, type:

     $ make clean all

-If you're cross-compiling, type:

-    $ CROSS=arm-linux-gnueabi- clean all

-...where CROSS corresponds to the ARM cross-compiler toolchain you have installed.

-If you can't compile (or cross-compile) from source, you can use the pre-built `kernel.img` file.

-Next, copy the firmware and kernel to a blank SD card, for example:
+Next, copy the firmware and kernel to a blank FAT32-formatted SD card, for example:

     $ cp firmware/* /media/<SD-card>/
+    $ cp kernel8.img /media/<SD-card>/
-    $ cp kernel.img /media/<SD-card>/
+    $ cp sdfiles/config.txt /media/<SD-card>/

-The end state for the SD card is to have a FAT32 filesystem on it with the following files:

-    bootcode.bin
-    start.elf
-    kernel.img

-Put the prepared SD card into the RPi, connect the USB-to-Serial cable
-(see [RPi Serial Connection](http://elinux.org/RPi_Serial_Connection) for more details), and power-up to the console.
+Put the prepared SD card into the RPi, connect the USB-to-Serial cable (see [RPi Serial Connection](http://elinux.org/RPi_Serial_Connection) for more details), and power-up to the console.

 To get to the console, you'll need to connect.
 Here are two ways to try: